Winter Clothes Day: Eating glutinous rice and red beans

 Red bean rice or hóngdòu fàn (红豆饭) is a traditional Chinese dish eaten in some regions of China, it is particularly common in Jiangsu province during the Winter Clothes Day.
 A legend from Dafeng, Jiangsu says that people eat a bowl of glutinous rice mixed with red beans on the Winter Clothes Day in Jiangsu to commemorate a shepherd boy who revolted against a landlord.
 It is said that a long time ago, an adorable shepherd boy was born into a poor family.
 His parents could not support him, so he made a living by shepherding for a landlord when he was a child.
 One day, his carelessness in tending to the sheep resulted in those sheep falling into a valley and dying.
 After hearing the news, the landlord was extremely angry.
 Consequently, he beat and scolded the shepherd boy.
 The shepherd boy begged for the landlord to stop the beating but he did not.
 When the shepherd boy believed that he was on the brink of death, he picked up a knife next to him, and killed the landlord.
-The blood of the shepherd boy strained the glutinous rice on the ground red.
+The blood of the shepherd boy stained the glutinous rice on the ground red.
 By coincidence, that day was the 1st of October.